xtendui/xtendui/src/gatsby/markdown/hidden/tests/index.md

   </demovanilla>
 </demo>

-Test wrap activation on drag, test when not wrapping if active is not first or last.
+Test wrap activation on drag.

+Test when not wrapping if active is not first or last.

 <demo>
   <demovanilla src="vanilla/components/core/slider/wrap-center">